 Originally from Malta, his music is now performed internationally.
-He is currently showing great interest towards broad inter-disciplinarity as well extra-musical relationships to other fields such as architecture.
+He is currently showing interest towards broad inter-disciplinarity as well extra-musical relationships.
 Euchar’s compositional output also includes functional and liturgical pieces for choirs and instrumentalists.

-Euchar has been recently appointed Music Director at St. John’s Waterloo as well as music curator for the Waterloo Festival.
+Euchar has been recently appointed Artistic Director at the Waterloo Festival, an arts and community festival in the heart of London, and is the music Director at St. John’s Waterloo.
 He is also a singer with the London Symphony Chorus.

 Euchar started his studies in piano performance and was a student of Gisèle Grima and Prof. Michael Laus, resident conductor of the Malta Philharmonic Orchestra.
 He also studied the organ with Wayne Marshall, international virtouso and conductor, as well as Rev. Albert Borg, former Maestro di Cappella of St. John’s Co-Cathedral (Valletta).

 In 2009 Euchar was appointed organist of Coro Bel Canto and in 2012 was named one of the winners of the APS Bank National Composition Competition, with Stabat Mater (soprano, chorus, orchestra), written in 2011.
 The work was premiered by the Malta Philharmonic Orchestra and digitally released in 2015.